GSA/resources.data.gov/pages/_resources/fdspp-census-helping-baltimore-volunteers-find-where-to-help.md

 ---
-name: Helping Baltimore Volunteers Find Where to Help
+resource_name: Helping Baltimore Volunteers Find Where to Help
 slug: fdspp-census-helping-baltimore-volunteers-find-where-to-help
 description: Bloomberg Government analysts put together a prototype through the Census Bureau’s Opportunity Project to better assess where volunteers should